FIXTradingCommunity/fix-orchestra-avro/repository-to-avro/readme.md

 Normalisation of ```Components``` and ```Groups``` in distinct schemas is optional.
 Where schemas are distinct the Avro code generation for Java requires that schema dependencies be imported in the correct order.
 A schema must be imported before the schema that depends on it.

+"Mapped Datatypes" specifying the mapping to Avro types may be provided in the FIX Orchestra "Datatype" elements.
+If they are not provided then the mapping is derived from the applicable FIX type.

  Human-readable names are used throughout.

  ## Options for Avro schema generation